 2. WD Blue

-WD Blue SSD also got a DRAM cache along with powerful Marvell 88SS1074, dual-core controller.
-Using the Sandisk’s TLC 3D NAND, it offers a massive read/write performance.
+WD Blue SSD also has a DRAM cache along with a powerful Marvell 88SS1074, dual-core controller.
+Using Sandisk’s TLC 3D NAND, offers a massive read/write performance.
 Most of the variants of WD Blue are way cheaper than the CS900 and it can offer you better performance in all terms.

 Thanks for reading!